Tom Waits: Eluding the Authorities

 However many smokes he’s inhaled since childhood, Waits' trademark growl is a choice -- his first step to direct listeners' attention to the work of musical performance.

 It's been decades since Tom Waits passed from minor cult hero status, a “romantic neo-beatnik poetic singer/songwriter" with a passionate but relatively small following, into a versatile artist whose work and figure are now widely recognized.
 More or less everyone who listens to music knows his voice, variously described as “gravely", “a distinctive raspy baritone", or more precisely, as one fan puts it, "how you'd sound if you drank a quart of bourbon, smoked a pack of cigarettes, and swallowed a pack of razor blades… late at night after not sleeping for three days" (Tom Waits v.
 Frito Lay).
-Literally painful to impersonate (trained singers can hardly imagine how Waits has maintained his it in live performances), the voice carries with it the pain of the characters we've come to expect in his music -- the poor and the downtrodden, the reclusive man in the house on the corner, or his neighbor the truck driver, or the half-drunk sidewalk preacher, the wandering hobo, the circus freak.
+Literally painful to impersonate (trained singers can hardly imagine how Waits has maintained in his live performances), the voice carries with it the pain of the characters we've come to expect in his music -- the poor and the downtrodden, the reclusive man in the house on the corner, or his neighbor the truck driver, or the half-drunk sidewalk preacher, the wandering hobo, the circus freak.
 There was a time, from the beginning of his career in the early '70s to roughly 1980, the time of Heartattack and Vine and his marriage to Kathleen Brennan, when Waits' drinking habits and social inclinations actually matched those of the host of misfits in his songs, but since then, and arguably as early as 1975 when Waits confessed, flatly, “I just want to go up and be a caricature of myself on stage," the path of Waits' actual life and art have diverged from that of the ghostly persona that continues to haunt his public figure.

 Even as the Waits “voice" has remained more or less a constant, listeners familiar with the arc of his artistic career may respect him more for his stylistic versatility than for a growl emerging from a rumpled hat and goateed chin.
 Brennan, his musical and lyrical collaborator, downplays that diversity, jokingly dividing Waits' oeuvre roughly in half between “Grim Reapers" and “Grand Weepers", but Waits credits her for pushing him in new directions, incorporating and adapting a whole history of musical idioms into his own sound -- from the work songs and rhythms behind American Blues found in Allan Lomax recordings to New Orleans Jazz; from the keywork of Hoagy Carmichael and Kurt Weill and Thelonius Monk to the electro-mechanics of Harry Chamberlin; from the psychedelic dissonance of Don Van Vliet to his own inventions in spoken word and percussion effects inspired by Ken Nordine and Harry Partch.
 As Luc Sante of the Village Voice wrote in a review of Waits' Mule Variations release of 1999, Waits has “collected and scrambled together what seems like every sort of music ever played in a bar in the 20th century."